Towards a Future-Oriented Brand Personality

-Defining Audi's Brand Personality
+Defining the Brand Personality

-In addition, we used the brand filters as part of a new service journey to demonstrate how the brand personality can be experienced in different dimensions and volumes depending on the context.
+As a proof of concept, we evaluated the current Audi and myAudi websites using the brand filters, identifying their scope for improvement toward the desired brand experience.
+We also applied these brand filters as part of a new service journey to show how the brand personality changes in both facet and volume depending on the context.

-Ready for the future
+Ready for the Future

 With our work, we have supported Audi’s CI team on its transition from rigid brand management to a future-ready living brand approach that enables consistent yet flexible brand design.
 With the brand personality and brand filters, we defined a core control and monitoring tool that allows the CI team to define and review the behavior of the Audi brand at various touch points and within the customer lifecycle at any time.